sweirich/pi-forall/compose.md

        err [DS "Lambda expression has a function type, not", DD nf]

-There are also several cases for practical reasons (annotations, source code positions, parentheses, TRUSTME) and a few cases for homework.
+There are also several cases for practical reasons (annotations, source code positions, parentheses, TRUSTME).

-Finally, the last case covers all other forms of checking mode, by calling inference mode and making sure that the inferred type is equal to the checked type.
+Finally, the last case covers all other forms of checking mode by calling inference mode and making sure that the inferred type is equal to the checked type.